ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 # Generating a table of user agents

 It would also be helpful is to keep track of new User Agents as they appear in the wild.

+Jump back to Discover by clicking `Discover` in the left-hand navigation pane.

 Execute the following query:
 ```